CARES Act FAQ

 - Students who are degree-seeking undergraduate or graduate students and

-- Students who are currently enrolled in the Spring Quarter at Louisiana Tech University and were not enrolled exclusively in online programs prior to the COVID-19 emergency.
+- Students who are currently enrolled in the Summer Quarter at Louisiana Tech University and were not enrolled exclusively in online programs prior to the COVID-19 emergency.

 Please submit the online application found here.

 Do we have to have a student's Free Application for Federal Student Aid (FAFSA) on file in order to be eligible for CARES Act Grant funds?

 Having a FAFSA on file would be the only practical way for the University to determine that a student is eligible to participate in the Title IV programs and meet all of applicable student eligibility requirements.

 What does "eligible to participate in programs under Section 484 in the Title IV of the Higher Education Act of 1965" mean?

 Section 484 of the HEA states that Title IV eligible students must:

 - Be enrolled or accepted for enrollment in a degree or certificate program

 - Not be enrolled in elementary or secondary school.